sachinsadhvi/agentcore-poc/README.md

 - Python 3.11+
 - Docker (for building/pushing images)
 - AWS Account with ECR access
-- Anthropic API key (Claude Haiku 4.5)
+- OpenAI API key (used for workflow generation from natural language and for LLM calls in Docker-deployed workflows; default model `gpt-4o-mini`)

 ### Installation